 There is a version for the user, and also a more detailed version for health professionals - allowing them to monitor their clients or patients health, sleep and activity stats.

 Plus Nokia are sharing insights from this data with the world.
 You can compare how your step count compares with others around the world for example.

 Find out more on the Nokia Health website - https://www.withings.com/nl/en/

 You can see the full keynote presentation below, and I have also put together a detailed article on the new Oura Ring titled 'Everything You Need To Know About The New Oura Ring' so be sure to read that for all the details.

 The new Oura Ring is a health/sleep/fitness/recovery wearable that you wear on your finger.

 It accurately measures metrics such as HRV, resting HR, respiration rate, movement, sleep, recovery and more.

 The second generation Oura Ring has a smaller, more sleek design.
 Improved battery life (up from 2 days to 1 week), improved sensors and hardware, a new app that will learn from your sleep and activity and provide personalised feedback and wireless charging.

 To learn more head to 'Everything You Need To Know About The New Oura Ring'.

-The new ring will ship in 2Q 2018, but you can pre-order the ring and get $50 off the retail price ordering through THIS link (note, I earn a small kick back if you use this code)
+The new ring will ship from 2Q 2018, but you can order the ring through THIS link.

 This quote from Chief Science Officer Hannu Kinnunen sums up my views on the New Oura Ring perfectly: